-- Make a list - presents to buy, tree to decorate, lights to put up, meal plan (or if you're lucky, a gift for your hostess!), gift wrapping, grocery shopping, etc. I'm a big fan of lists!
+- Make a list - presents to buy, tree to decorate, Christmas lights to put up, meal plan (or a gift for your hostess!), gift wrapping, grocery shopping, etc. I'm a big fan of lists!
 You won't be stressed out by a task you forgot and you'll feel some sense of accomplishment as you cross them off.

 - Buy local and handmade if possible.
 There are always multiple craft shows on and what better place to find a unique and quality gift for friends and family.
 No line ups or stress and you can feel good about your purchases.